SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/text.md

 :::info
 The Text data source supports only a single column apart from the partition columns.
-An `AnalysisException` will be thrown if the Dataframe has more than 1 column apart from parition columns as input Dataframe to `target` gem.
+An `AnalysisException` will be thrown if the Dataframe has more than 1 column apart from parition columns as the input Dataframe to the `Target` Gem.
 :::

 ### Supported Write Modes